wavemotion-dave/A7800DS/README.md

 --------------------------------------------------------------------------------
 History :
 --------------------------------------------------------------------------------
+V4.2 : 06-Nov-2022 by wavemotion-dave
+  * Added support for bankswitched RAM (32K of RAM swiched in 16K chunks).
+This makes the Ex version of 1942 playable.
+  * Added alternate way of handling bankswitched RAM the same way as the DragonFly cart or SN board: via writes to 0xFFFF.
+  * Fix graphical glitch for Ballblazer (just hiding it off screen).
+  * Numerous small updates to the internal cart database to ensure game run with the proper settings (mostly High Scores)
+  * New 8x density on the High Score Cart - transparent to the user but provides more slots so the HSC won't fill up.

 V4.1 : 02-Nov-2022 by wavemotion-dave
   * Overhaul Maria cycle stealing - all games now use the proper cycle stealing with much closer to accurate timing.
 This fixes games like One-on-One and Kung Fu Master.
   * Other minor cleanups and tweaks as time permitted.